scalyr/scalyr-agent-2/docs/monitors/mysql_monitor.md

 This agent monitor plugin records performance and usage data from a MySQL server.

-NOTE: the MySQL monitor requires Python 2.6 or higher.
-(This applies to the server on which the Scalyr Agent is running, which needn't necessarily be the same machine where the MySQL server is running.)
+NOTE: The MySQL monitor requires Python 2.7 or higher as of agent release 2.0.52.
+(This applies to the server on which the Scalyr Agent is running, which needn't necessarily be the same machine where the MySQL server is running.).
 If you need to monitor MySQL from a machine running an older version of Python, [let us know](mailto:support@scalyr.com).

 @class=bg-warning docInfoPanel: An *agent monitor plugin* is a component of the Scalyr Agent.
 To use a plugin,